shivamrawat753/Data-Engineer-Assignment/README.md

 # Data-Engineer-Assignment

-The main files of interest for you are:
+The main files of interest are:
 1. Patient.ndjson
 2. Condition.ndjson
 3. Encounter.ndjson
-4. EncounterICU.ndjson (this file has the same format as Encounter.json) “Patient.ndjson” file contains all the patients in the mimicIV demo dataset.
+4. EncounterICU.ndjson (this file has the same format as Encounter.json)

+“Patient.ndjson” file contains all the patients in the mimicIV demo dataset.
 Each line of this file represents an individual patient json file.
 “Condition.ndjson” file contains diseases that were assigned to patients.
 Each line of this file